Ever wondered why “SongRhythm Tracks“, and not just, “Rhythm Tracks“?

 These Song Rhythm Tracks do sound totally great, don’t they?

 This is one of the most frequent things I hear.
 The great sound quality often comes as surprise, perhaps because of the widespread familiarity everybody has with ‘Midi Drum Machines‘, which don’t satisfy in the same way as Song Rhythm Tracks.
-Midi Drum Machines and Song Rhythm Tracks are two very different products; we summarize their differences in the comparison section below.
+Midi Drum Machines and Song Rhythm Tracks are two very different products; we summarize their differences below.

 The Song Rhythm Tracks Way